Felix Frankfurter: Marriage and family

 In 1919, Frankfurter married Marion Denman, a Smith College graduate and the daughter of a Congregational minister.
 They married after a long and difficult courtship, and against the wishes of his mother, who was disturbed by the prospect of her son marrying outside the Jewish faith.
-Frankfurter was a non-practicing Jew, and regarded religion as "an accident of birth".
+Frankfurter was a non-practicing Jew and regarded religion as "an accident of birth".
 Frankfurter was a domineering husband and Denman suffered from frail health.
 She suffered frequent mental breakdowns.
 The couple had no children.

 Founding ACLU

 Frankfurter's activities continued to attract attention for their alleged radicalism.
 In November 1919, he chaired a meeting in support of American recognition of the newly created Soviet Union.
 In 1920, Frankfurter helped to found the American Civil Liberties Union.
-Following the arrest of suspected communist radicals in 1919 and 1920 during the Palmer raids, Frankfurter, together with other prominent lawyers including Zechariah Chafee, signed an ACLU report which condemned the "utterly illegal acts committed by those charged with the highest duty of enforcing the laws" and noted they had committed entrapment, police brutality, prolonged incommunicado detention, and violations of due process in court.
+Following the arrest of suspected communist radicals in 1919 and 1920 in the Palmer Raids, Frankfurter and other prominent lawyers such as Zechariah Chafee signed an ACLU report which condemned the "utterly illegal acts committed by those charged with the highest duty of enforcing the laws", noting entrapment, police brutality, prolonged incommunicado detention, and due process violations.
 Frankfurter and Chafee also submitted briefs to a habeas corpus application to the Massachusetts Federal District Court.
 Judge George W. Anderson ordered the discharge of twenty aliens, and his denunciation of the raids effectively ended them.
-It was during this time that J. Edgar Hoover followed Frankfurter, referring to him as "the most dangerous man in the United States", and describing him in a report as a "disseminator of Bolshevik propaganda".
+J. Edgar Hoover began following Frankfurter as "the most dangerous man in the United States", a "disseminator of Bolshevik propaganda".

-In 1921, Frankfurter was given a chair at Harvard Law School, where he continued progressive work on behalf of socialists and oppressed and religious minorities.
+In 1921, Frankfurter was given a chair at Harvard Law School, where he continued Progressive work on behalf of socialists and labor, as well as minorities.
 When A. Lawrence Lowell, the President of Harvard University, proposed to limit the enrollment of Jewish students, Frankfurter worked with others to defeat the plan.

 In the late 1920s, he attracted public attention when he supported calls for a new trial for Sacco and Vanzetti, two Italian immigrant anarchists who had been sentenced to death on robbery and murder charges.
 Frankfurter wrote an influential article for The Atlantic Monthly and subsequently a book, The Case of Sacco and Vanzetti: A Critical Analysis for Lawyers and Laymen.
 He critiqued the prosecution's case and the judge's handling of the trial; he asserted that the convictions were the result of anti-immigrant prejudice and enduring anti-radical hysteria of the Red Scare of 1919–20.
 His activities further isolated him from his Harvard colleagues and from Boston society.